 - System requirements to test the build like operating system requirements.

 Your project plan clearly states which features will go in which build.
 However, It is always a good idea to include that in your release notes as well.
 Just a list of features included in the build is enough for most releases.
 However, a list of steps to test complex features is highly recommended as most during the development, help instructions in the projects are not completed till the end.
 This sets the expectations of the user right and there is no disappointment in checking the build if some specific feature that was expected is not found.
 If a feature is not 100% complete in the specific release, do mention it explicitly as well.

 It is always a good idea to send the user a build that still has some small but known issues which are not deal breakers so that the user feedback can start coming in and time is saved.
 However, not including that in release notes is a bad idea.
 A list of known issues along with pointers to links in your bug management software or your bug document is very important.
 This sets the expectations of the user before he tests the build and they never mind known small bugs or issues.

 Apart from the above issues, I believe just a good MS WORD spell check is recommended.
 It just highlights the fact that we were careful about even minor details.

-A good release note sets the right expectation for the user and results in positive feedback and sense of entitlement in your customer especially if its a new customer.
+A good release note sets the right expectation for the user and results in positive feedback and a sense of entitlement in your customer especially if it's a new customer.
 A good release note however won’t save you from a badly tested build.
-It will just make your well tested build look better.
+It will just make your well-tested build look better.